You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • For treating certain types of lung cancer and head and neck cancer.

-What should I do before I have this medication?
+What should I do before I start this treatment?

 • Tell your doctor and pharmacist if you have/had significant medical condition(s), especially if you have / had lung, liver, kidney, eye problems, wear contact lenses, or have any allergies.